lee2sman/everyday/README.md

 sigil generator, zygil generator, zyzzyggyy generator
 136
 this is basically my hello world for pico-8. no significant interaction yet. arrow keys move.
+137
+a personal tool to play a game